Please note: AABB reserves the right to make updates to this program.

 Director/Moderator: Michael Passwater, MT(ASCP)SBB,DLM, Pathology Section Manager, Vidant Medical Center, Greenville, NC

-Speakers: Suzanne Butch, MS, MLS(ASCP)SBB,DLM, CQA(ASQ), Consultant, Michigan; Leah Mendelsohn Stone, JD, Director, Public Policy and Advocacy, AABB, Bethesda, MD
+Speakers: Suzanne Butch, MS, MLS(ASCP)SBB,DLM, CQA(ASQ), Consultant, Michigan; Leah Mendelsohn Stone, JD, Senior Director of Public Policy and Strategic Partnerships, AABB, Bethesda, MD

 After participating in this educational activity, participants should be able to: